 Seurat employed a then-new pigment in his painting, a zinc chromate yellow that he hoped would properly capture the highlights of the park's green grasses.
 But for years this pigment has been undergoing a chemical reaction that began turning it brown even in Seurat’s lifetime.

-13. This park scene may hold hidden sex workers.
+13. The scene may hold hidden sex workers.

-The titular locale was a favorite of prostitutes on the prowl, so some historians suspect that fish are not what the fishing-pole-toting woman on the left was hoping to hook.
+The titular locale was a favorite of sex workers, so some historians suspect that fish are not what the fishing-pole-toting woman on the left was hoping to hook.
 The same speculation has arisen around the lady on the right, with a monkey on a leash and a man on her arm.

 14. The painting was nearly incinerated while visiting New York.

-On April 15, 1958, A Sunday on La Grande Jatte —1884 was on loan at the Museum of Modern Art in New York City when a fire broke out in the adjoining Whitney Museum.
-The fire damaged six canvases, injured 31 people, and killed one workman, but Seurat's beloved work was whisked away to safety through an elevator evacuation plan.
+On April 15, 1958, A Sunday on La Grande Jatte—1884 and other Seraut works were on loan at the Museum of Modern Art in New York City when a fire broke out.
+The fire damaged six canvases, injured 31 people, and killed one workman, but Seurat’s works “were carried by connecting corridors to the adjoining office building and the Whitney Museum of American Art immediately northward,” according to The New York Times.

 15. It’s one of the most reproduced and parodied paintings in the world.

-A Sunday on La Grande Jatte —1884 earns screen time in the Chicago-set comedy Ferris Bueller's Day Off, the science fiction cult classic Barbarella, and on the crude cartoon series Family Guy.
-It's been parodied by Sesame Street, The Simpsons, the American version of The Office, and even the cover of Playboy.
+A Sunday on La Grande Jatte —1884 earns screen time in the Chicago-set comedy Ferris Bueller's Day Off, the science fiction cult classic Barbarella, and on the cartoon series Family Guy.
+It’s been parodied by Sesame Street, The Simpsons, the American version of The Office, and even the cover of Playboy.
 In Looney Tunes: Back in Action, Daffy Duck, Bugs Bunny and Elmer Fudd invade the painting.
-And celebrated Broadway icons Stephen Sondheim and James Lapine made a musical about its creation called, Sunday in the Park With George.
+And celebrated Broadway icons Stephen Sondheim and James Lapine made a musical based on the painting called Sunday in the Park With George.
+You can watch a scene from the show above.